apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

-There is an booting option that automatically provides initialization of network interface in the early stages of booting and therefore calling :c:func:`imxrt_cannitialize()` via board specific logic is not neccessary.
+There is an booting option that automatically provides initialization of network interface in the early stages of booting and therefore calling :c:func:`imxrt_cannitialize()` via board specific logic is not necessary.
 This however works only when there is only one interface in the chip.
 For running more interfaces (like CAN and Ethernet), network late initialization must be turn on by CONFIG_NETDEV_LATEINIT and board specific logic must call lower-half part of drivers.